3 Steps To Stress-Free College Admissions Testing

 Diligent Higher Scores families have earned 1,000%+ returns on their investment in our test prep courses.

-And now I want to share our secrets for success on the ACT & SAT with you because the sooner you begin your journey to higher scores, the sooner you can be done - with more free cash for college than you ever imagined possible.
+And now we want to share our secrets for success on the ACT & SAT with you because the sooner you begin your journey to higher scores, the sooner you can be done - with more free cash for college than you ever imagined possible.

 Getting Started Is As Easy As 1, 2, 3!